College of Vocational Studies

 The College of Vocational Studies (CVS) is a constituent college of the University of Delhi.
-It is a co-educational college founded in 1972 with emphasis on vocational education to bridge the gap between traditional university education, through courses in French, German and Spanish languages, Post Graduate Diploma in Tourism and Post Graduate Diploma in Book Publishing.
+It is a co-educational college founded in 1972 with emphasis on vocational education as well as honours courses to bridge the gap between traditional university education, through courses in French, German and Spanish languages, Post Graduate Diploma in Tourism and Post Graduate Diploma in Book Publishing.
+It is well versed in the traditional course as well.
+Courses like Bachelor of Management Studies Honours, History Honours, English Honours, Economics Honours, Computer Science Honours, etc. are also being offered at the college.